Pearls of Uzbekistan Tour

 Another day to explore Khiva.
 The city tour revolves around the architectural complex “Ichan Kala”; Kunya Ark, the khan’s fortress – the internal citadel which seems to have stood still in time.
 You can spend some time bartering over goods and choosing from an abundance of products before a visit to the Islom Khodja Residence (1910) –the residence of the main vizier of the last Khiva khan.
 You have some free time followed by dinner in a local restaurant.
 Overnight in Khiva.

-Breakfast is followed by a morning drive to Nukus via a former fishermen’s village, Muynak, which used to be situated on the shores of the Aral Sea, now devoid of water.
-You visit the local museum and then there is time to explore the skeletons of abandoned ships now resting on sands that were once one of their anchorage havens..
-A short stop is planned at the archaeological complex Mizdakhan and if time permits visit the Igor Savitsky Museum.
-Continue driving to Nukus.
+Breakfast is followed by a drive to Nukus.
+A stop is planned at the archaeological complex of Mizdakhan Necropolis before you continue driving to Nukus where you can visit the stunning and fascinating Igor Savitsky Museum.
+Instead, you can opt to extend your day with a 4-hour onward drive to a former fishermen’s village, Muynak, which used to be situated on the shores of the Aral Sea, now devoid of water.
+You visit the local museum and explore the skeletons of abandoned ships now resting on sands that were once one of their anchorage havens.
+You return to Nukus late in the evening for your overnight stay.

 Nukus – Tashkent (B/D)